 The fill valve is the tall assembly, usually on the left side of the tank, that refills the tank with water after you flush.
 It’s connected to a float that rises with the water level and tells the valve when to shut off.
 If the fill valve is broken or clogged, it might not stop filling the tank, causing water to run continuously down the overflow tube.
 To test it, flush the toilet and wait for the tank to start refilling.
 Then, gently lift the float arm.
 If the water stops, the valve is working, but your float probably needs an adjustment.
 If the water keeps running, you’ve found your problem: a faulty fill valve.

-Examine the Chain and Float
+Examine the Float and Lift Chain

 Sometimes, the issue is as simple as a tangled or improperly sized chain.
 The chain connects the flush handle to the flapper, and it needs to have just the right amount of slack.
 If it’s too short or tight, it will hold the flapper slightly open, causing a constant leak.
 If it’s too long, it can get caught underneath the flapper, preventing it from sealing properly.
 Check the chain to make sure it has just a little bit of looseness.
 While you’re there, make sure the float can move up and down freely without getting stuck on any other parts inside the tank.

-Try the Food Coloring Test
+Use the Food Coloring Test to Find Leaks

 If you suspect a leak but can’t see it, the food coloring test is a foolproof way to find out.
 It’s a simple and effective method for confirming a bad flapper seal.
 Just add a few drops of dark food coloring into the toilet tank and wait about 20 minutes.
 The key is not to flush the toilet during this time.
 After waiting, check the water in the toilet bowl.
 If you see any colored water in the bowl, you have a leak coming from the tank.
 This almost always confirms that your flapper isn’t sealing correctly and needs to be replaced.
 If the test reveals a leak you can’t fix, our team is always ready to help with any toilet repair and replacement needs.